rotundasoftware/parcelify/README.md

 #### p = parcelify( b, [options] )

 `b` is a browserify instance.
 You must call `b.bundle()` before parcelify will do its thing.
-Options may contain:
+Options are:

 * `bundles` - A hash that maps asset types to bundle paths.
 You will generally just want an entry for a `script` bundle (which is special cased for the browserify bundle) and a `style` bundle, but arbitrary asset types are supported.
 Default: